5 Cost-Effective Gymnasium Upgrades

 Fitness equipment is incredibly expensive.
 Renovation of the room is not.
 There are many low-cost improvement options that can give you an improved appearance and functionality such as replacing the flooring, installing mirrors, painting, installing storage racks or hooks and much, much more.
 It’s possible to completely renovate an entire weight room for a fraction of the cost of one piece of cardio equipment such as a treadmill.
 We’d be happy to review pictures of your space and give you some recommendations.

 -Repholster ripped or torn vinyl

 1. Color your lines, not your courts

 Painting a tennis or basketball court is extremely expensive.
-However, painting lines on an outdoor basketball court in your school colors with your school logo in the key or center court is the difference between spending thousands of dollars or hundreds and is just as visually appealing.
+However, painting lines on an outdoor basketball court in your school colors with your school logo in the key or center court can save you plenty and while still being just as visually appealing.

-I hope you find this list useful and if you have any questions feel free to call us at
+We hope you find this list useful and if you have any questions feel free to call or email us at: